teodc/dotfiles/readme.md

 ### 🖥️ macOS Window Management

+How to (almost) get rid of brainless alt+tab:
-- Auto hide the Dock (required not to burn in hell)
+- Auto hide the Dock & the menu bar (not necessarly required but will prevent you from looking like a cretin)
 - Disable `Automatically rearrange Spaces based on most recent use`
 - Create a dedicated Space for each app (or type of app) in the `Mission Control` view
 - Assign each app to its own Space with the `Assign To` option from the Dock
 - Define keyboard shortcuts to switch to Spaces: `Space [1-9]`->`Ctrl+[1-9]`
 - Use `Amethyst` to manage and tile windows
-- Use only Amethyst's `fullscreen` layout (and don't use Mac's "Full Screen")
+- Use Amethyst's `fullscreen` layout by default (and never use Mac's "Full Screen")
+- Now you can jump to the app you want by simply switching to its Space, amazing

-Typical Spaces setup:
+My typical Spaces setup:
 - `Space 1`: Brave
 - `Space 2`: Ghostty
 - `Space 3`: Zed